Houston Alternative Art: Contemporary Arts Association

+1956

+The Orange Show

 Postman Jeff McKissack began to single-handedly design and build The Orange Show, a brightly colored, carnival-like environment dedicated to the orange and to the virtues of good health and right living.
 He used concrete, stucco, and found objects—mosaic tiles, wrought iron fencing, wagon wheels, mannequins, and tractor seats—to transform two plots on Munger Street in the East End into a vividly painted architectural maze of walkways, balconies, exhibits, and performance stages.
 When The Orange Show finally opened to the public in 1979, the hordes of visitors McKissack anticipated did not come.
 He died shortly thereafter.
 The facility is now preserved by the Orange Show Center for Visionary Art and is the site for events and performances.